Genus Cheiracanthium or yellow-sac spiders

 As one can see on the pictures, the fangs are stout enough to penetrate the human skin.
 The bite may hurt for an hour.

 The spider lives on low vegetation and often makes their retreat in the seeds of grasses in which they hide during daytime.
-The eggs are coloured pink.
+The eggs are coloured light yellow to pink.

 |Cheiracanthium gilvum male||Cheiracanthium gilvum.
 Note the long first legs|